Next Administrative Professionals DayWednesday, 17 April 2024

-During World War II there were few Administrative Professionals available to work in all the new businesses that were booming because of the war, as America was coming off the Great Depression which not only greatly affected the economy, but also caused a decline in birthrates.
+During World War II there were few Administrative Professionals available to work in all the new businesses that were booming because of the war.
+America was coming off the Great Depression which had not only greatly affected the economy but had also caused a decline in birthrates.

 In 1952 the United States Department of Commerce organized the first National Secretaries Week, with National Secretaries Day falling on Wednesday.
 Since 2000 the names for the celebration have changed to Administrative Professionals Week and Day to encompass all the job titles that fall into the administrative roles, as well as reflect the growing responsibilities that those jobs entail.